Cuprate: Oxide cuprates

-Many stable or metastable alkali metal cuprates(III) are known, all salts of the polyanion [CuO2−]_{n}|.
+Many stable or metastable alkali metal cuprates(III) are known, all salts of the polyanion [CuO_{2}−]_{n}|.
 They are strong oxidants, oxidizing water.
 They are typically produced through extremely large oxygen activities.
 Alkali metals larger than sodium produce dark-blue salts, but sodium cuprate(III) is red-brown.

 One of the simplest oxide-based cuprates is potassium cuprate(III) KCuO2.
 Even so, KCuO2 is a non-stoichiometric compound, so the more exact formula is KCuO_{x}| and x is very close to 2.
 This causes the formation of defects in the crystal structure, and this leads to the tendency of this compound to be reduced.

 One of the most studied inorganic cuprates is YBa2Cu3O7|auto=1, also known as YBCO.
 This oxide cuprate has been the subject of extensive research due to its ability to conduct electricity without resistance at relatively high temperatures.
 It is the parent of a family of cuprate superconductors.